Skip to content

 During redaction — nothing

 Zero outbound requests.
 Zero loopback requests except the local browser ↔ web UI traffic on 127.0.0.1.
-Enforced by tests/integration/test_no_network.py which fails CI if any socket opens during a redaction run.
+Enforced by a build-time integration test which fails CI if any socket opens during a redaction run.

 During launch — one optional request

-On launch, the web UI fetches https://anonymizer.site/version.json with a 2-second timeout to check for updates.
-This is the only thing.
+On launch, the CLI’s web UI fetches https://anonymizer.site/version.json with a 2-second timeout to check for updates.
+This is the only thing the CLI requests on launch.

 • What’s sent: an HTTP GET.
 No User-Agent identifier beyond python-requests/<version>.
 No referer.
 No cookies.